19shubham11/fluffy-train/README.md

 This app is a work in progress and a lot of things are missing, mainly -
 - DB Migrations whenever the app starts (currently I ran the queries manually)
 - Proper POST and DELETE endpoints
-- Proper routing (does not support path params for now)
 - Integration tests for the db
 - Add users and login
 - Host this somewhere?